amelialdrew/amelialdrew.github.io/publications.markdown

 __Proceedings__

-**A. Drew** and E. P. S. Shellard, (2021).
-Radiation from Global Cosmic Strings using Adaptive Mesh Refinement, _Proceedings of the Sixteenth Marcel Grossmann Meeting_, to appear in World Scientific.
+**A. Drew** and E. P. S. Shellard, (2023).
+Radiation from Global Cosmic Strings using Adaptive Mesh Refinement, _Proceedings of the Sixteenth Marcel Grossmann Meeting_, _World Scientific_.

 __White Papers__